kpeeters/cadabra2/README.rst

     cd cadabra2-git
     makepkg -sri

-For more information regarding building on Arch Linux see the `Arch Wiki <https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages>`.
+Please consult the `Arch Wiki <https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages>` for more information regarding installing packages from the AUR.

 Tutorials and other help